datacentricdesign/iob22/computational-thinking/03-ereader/step3-for-loop.md

 - `change` integer to add to `i` at each pass
 - `action` the block of code to perform in each iteration

-This time we define a variable as part of the structure, often named `i` for 'index', which keeps track of the iteration number. `start`, `finish` and `change` define the number of iterations.
+This time we define a variable as part of the structure, often named `i` for 'index', which keeps track of the iteration number. `start`, `finish`, and `change` define the number of iterations.

 #### For-loop algorithm